ConfettiFX/The-Forge/README.md

 6. BRDF

 The BRDF example shows a simple BRDF model.
-In the future we might replace this with a PBR model.
+In the future we might replace this with a better PBR model.

 ![Image of the BRDF Unit test](https://github.com/ConfettiFX/The-Forge/blob/master/Screenshots/06_BRDF.PNG)